tuwukee/jiggler/README.md

 end
 ```

+`at_least_once` mode grants reliability for the regular enqueued jobs which are going to be executed by workers.
+The scheduled jobs (the ones planned to be executed at a specific time, or which failed and going to be retried) still support only `at_most_once` strategy.
+The support for them is going to be added in the upcoming versions.

 On default all queues have the same priority (equals to 0).
 Higher number means higher prio. \
 It's possible to specify custom priorities as follows: